Alfredo-Vargas/.wasi/projects/vim_shortcuts.md

 ### Buffer Manipulation/Navigation

+- `U` : changes to uppercase the selection
+- `u` : changes to lowercase the selection
 - `Q` : close current buffer
 - `zz` : center cursor in current buffer
 - `zt` : places cursor to the top of current buffer